Israel – Brazil Tax Treaty

 Types of Business Entities in Brazil

-Most common types of Brazilian business entities include:
+The most common types of Brazilian business entities include:

 Limited Liability Company (LLC)

-This type of business in Brazil can be established by two or more-unit holders or stockholders, who may be individuals or companies, nationals or non-nationals.
+This type of business in Brazil can be established by two or more unit holders or stockholders, who may be individuals or companies, nationals or non-nationals.
 There is no minimum capital requirement for establishing the company.
 Shareholders are responsible for the company’s debts only in proportion to the amount they have invested.
 However, if the company fails to pay its debts, all partners will be responsible.
 Control is defined by the number of shares.

 Joint-Stock Company (JSC)